LawrenceGrigoryan/ai-friend-chat-bot/README.md

 ```

-For the best user experience, it's recommended to be gentle with the bot and develop the relations gradually
+For the best user experience, it's recommended to be gentle with the bot at the beginning and develop the relations gradually.

 # Problem

-The bot should make an emotional connection with the user, so the user feels some warm emotions from the beginning
+The bot should make an emotional connection with the user, so the user feels some warm emotions from the beginning.

 During the conversation, the bot should become more and more close and flirty with the person, maintaining the following schedule: